-People from black, Asian and minority ethnic (BAME) groups are disproportionately affected by coronavirus infection, so it’s imperative that they’re included in COVID-19 research.
-Professor Kamlesh Khunti and Professor Azhar Farooqi from the Centre for BME Health share some tips on how to successfully involve people from BAME backgrounds in your research.
+People from ethnic minorities are disproportionately affected by coronavirus infection, so it’s imperative that they’re included in COVID-19 research.
+Professor Kamlesh Khunti and Professor Azhar Farooqi from the Centre for Ethnic Health Research share some tips on how to successfully involve people from ethnic minorities in your research.

 Ethnic inequalities in health and social care outcomes have been well documented in published research.
-This disparity is even more stark in the COVID-19 pandemic, where it has become clear that people from black, Asian and minority ethnic (BAME) groups are disproportionately affected by coronavirus infection.
+This disparity is even more stark in the COVID-19 pandemic, where it has become clear that people from ethnic minority groups are disproportionately affected by coronavirus infection.

-Yet BAME groups are much less likely to be represented in research studies.
+Yet ethnic minorities are much less likely to be represented in research studies.
 The reasons for this are complex, with some of the barriers arising out of cultural differences, health literacy, language and accessibility, as well as stigma regarding some health conditions.

 And data on participants’ ethnicity is still not being routinely collected in COVID-19 studies, meaning that there is no evidence available that this research is inclusive and representative of all populations.

 At Centre for Ethnic Health Research, which is supported by the NIHR Applied Research Collaboration East Midlands and the NIHR Leicester Biomedical Research Centre, we have partnered with the NIHR to make sure that people from ethnic minority groups are included in COVID-19 research.